 Since its inception in the late 1870s, Levi Strauss’ original riveted denim jacket has become a permanent part of the menswear uniform.
 It transcends seasons, trends and style tribes and has been adopted by everyone from cowboys to couture houses.
 Here’s a look at how this versatile piece of gear has been dyed, decorated and deconstructed, yet has remained a priceless piece of Americana.

 CULT ITEM: DENIM JACKET

 During the '90s, the denim jacket became a pivotal part of the collections of designers like Guess, Diesel and Calvin Klein as the streetwear aesthetic came into vogue.
-Fast forward to 2018, and fashion houses such as Balenciaga and Gucci are producing oversized, embellished jean jackets coveted by street-stylers everywhere.
-Whether it’s colored, graffiti-covered, or given a high fashion makeover, the denim jacket will always be a classic.
+Fast forward to 2019, and fashion houses such as Balenciaga and Gucci are producing oversized, logo-print jean jackets coveted by street-stylers everywhere.
+Whether it’s colored, striped or given a high-fashion makeover, the denim jacket will always be a classic.